GBehrends/EthiopianBirdsProject-/RAxML/ReadMe.txt

 java -jar <Path>/Astral/astral.5.7.8.jar -i <species>.trees -o <species>_Astral.tre

-# Any program able to recognize Nexus format fils can now be used for visualization
+# Any program able to recognize Nexus format files can now be used for visualization

 # 04_Modify_Lengths.r
 Branch lengths in ASTRAL species trees are not informative.
 This script modifies those lengths to that desired, and plots